1242035/spree/guides/src/content/developer/core/taxation.md

 * The zone in which the order address must fall within
 * The tax category that a product must belong to in order to be considered taxable.

-Spree will calculate tax based on the best matching zone for the order.
+Viauco will calculate tax based on the best matching zone for the order.
 It's also possible to have more than one applicable tax rate for a single zone.
 In order for a tax rate to apply to a particular product, that product must have a tax category that matches the tax category of the tax rate.

 ## Basic Examples